State capture: Latin America

 Instances where politics have been ostensibly deformed by the power of drug barons in Colombia and Mexico are also considered as examples of state capture.
 Both Argentina and Bolivia have been the subject of Russian strategic corruption efforts by its usage of corrosive capital.
 While the Kremlin has used similar strategies in Argentina and Bolivia, it has adopted strategies that suit local conditions.
 In Argentina, political decision-making is more dispersed, while transfers of power are more frequent, making large-scale, long-term projects more difficult to implement.
 Therefore, in Argentina, Putin has used trade as a bargaining chip.
-In 2015 Argentina the television license for RT, to which the Kremlin retaliated by threatening to ban Argentine beef exports and suspend investment projects; several weeks later, RT was officially allowed to continue operating.
-In Bolivia, power is concentrated, allowing Russian state-owned companies deeper traction, pushing through projets with no significant resistance.
+In 2015 Argentina suspended the television license for RT, to which the Kremlin retaliated by threatening to ban Argentine beef exports and suspend investment projects; several weeks later, RT was officially allowed to continue operating.
+In Bolivia, power is concentrated, allowing Russian state-owned companies deeper traction, pushing through projects with no significant resistance.
 Therefore, the Kremlin strategy in Bolivia has been to maximise influence by focusing on strategic markets and long-term infrastructure deals.

-United States

-Former President Donald Trump and his administration have faced allegations of attempting state capture and colluding with foreign powers (including Russian officials) to increase the political and financial gain of individuals in the administration.
-Attempted state capture under Donald Trump's administration has been referred to as "thugocracy," due to his connections with organized crime.
-An increasing amount of evidence has linked Donald Trump, the Trump Organization and its associates to criminal enterprises; according to Nancy Ries, "these [connections] exemplify the core nature of Trump's business practices and projects and help characterize Trump's political aims."
-Trump differed from historic presidential precedent by not placing his assets into a blind trust, thus resulting in a conflict of private and public interests.